 Below are some recommendations to help you get the most out of adding PBMAs to your diet: Enjoy PBMAs in moderation as part of a healthy, balanced diet.

-• PBMAs are not essential for people on a vegetarian or vegan diet.
-It is possible to meet your nutritional needs through a healthy, balanced diet that contains whole foods such as legumes, grains, vegetables and mushrooms.
+- PBMAs are not essential for people on a vegetarian or vegan diet.
+It is possible to meet your nutritional needs through a healthy, balanced diet that contains whole foods such as legumes, grains, fruits, vegetables, nuts and seeds.

 READ THE LABELS